TimeChimp

 Phase 2: Defining the brand

-This phase also taught me skills I hadn't planned on like videography, photography, and public speaking.
-How to pitch ideas clearly and inspire a team when the path forward isn't obvious yet.
+The rebrand shaped how we hired and how we pitched.
+It also taught me things I hadn't planned on learning.
+Videography, photography, public speaking.
+How to pitch ideas when the path forward isn't obvious yet.

 Phase 3: Marketing infrastructure

-The impact: This gave the marketing team full control.
-We could run experiments, implement localization, handle technical SEO (structured data, schema markup), and deploy changes instantly without waiting on developers or agencies.
+The solution: I pitched a complete migration to Webflow and ran the whole thing.
+The result: the marketing team had full control.
+We could run experiments, implement localization, handle technical SEO and deploy changes the same day instead of waiting on developers or agencies.

 Phase 4: AI and automation